 They can then open the email from either their desktop or, as in this example, from their mobile device.
 They will be able to view the message and reply back without having to sign in for 15 minutes.
 After 15 minutes, clients will have to enter their Client Portal username and password to log in and access your message.
 We require these credentials in order to keep messaging HIPAA compliant:

-You will see their response in your Secure Messages, and will be alerted by an orange dot next to the Secure Message icon.
-You can now use Secure Messaging as a HIPAA compliant text/instant message service!
+You will see their response in your Secure Messages and will be alerted by an orange dot next to the Secure Message icon.

 Secure Messaging works the same way for your team as it does with clients, but the potential uses depend entirely on your team member’s role: